Vegetarian Sauerkraut Soup with Beans

 1. To a large pot add butter/oil.
 Add the garlic, onions, celery, carrots and seasonings.
 Cook them for about 3-4 minutes.

-2. Add the potatoes, stock, water, beans, quinoa or barley, diced tomatoes and sauerkraut and bring to the boil, then reduce the heat to medium-low and simmer until the potatoes are tender – 15 to 20 minutes.
+2. Add the potatoes, stock, water, beans, quinoa or barley, diced tomatoes and sauerkraut and bring to a boil, then reduce the heat to medium-low and simmer until the potatoes are tender – 15 to 20 minutes.
 Usually, I add sauerkraut when potatoes are almost ready, I don’t like to boil the sauerkraut too long.
 But the decision is yours.

 3. Taste and add salt and pepper to your liking, add any extra seasonings if necessary.
 If desired, garnish with green herbs.